Review: Ax, Kavakos and Ma Achieve Greatness In Brahms Trios at Carnegie Hall

 By Brian Taylor, Contributing Writer, February 26, 2018

 Cellist Yo-Yo Ma and pianist Emanuel Ax, longtime chamber music partners, have been joined by violinist Leonidas Kavakos in a brilliant recent recording of the three Johannes Brahms piano trios on Sony Classical, and are now touring the U.S. performing them.
 On Thursday evening, Carnegie Hall transformed into an intimate salon, with a portion of the audience seated on the stage, around the piano.
-In this intriguing setting, the three musicians filled the hall with these expansive performances of Brahms’s masterpieces.
+In this intriguing setting, the three musicians filled the hall with these expansive performances of Brahms Trios and frankly, masterpieces.

 Ma is a superstar in the classical music world, with an outsized charisma onstage, but here he gracefully steps out of the spotlight and demonstrates that he is a happy collaborator.
 He is complemented perfectly by Kavakos’s quiet power.
 Kavakos has a satisfying, burnished tone, with exceptional control of the bow.
 Buttressed by Ax’s sure pianism, they coalesce and conspire in subtle ways.